 - Bats can be very difficult to keep out of homes and other buildings because they can enter through very small cracks.
 “Batproofing” should be done during the fall and winter months.
 Pest control experts can provide these services for a fee.

 - Vaccinate pets and keep their shots up-to-date.

 - If your pet is injured by another animal or presents with an unknown wound after being outdoors contact your veterinarian for medical care.
 Your pet may need to be quarantined for a short period of time to assure they were not exposed to a rabid animal.

 - For any questions regarding an animal quarantine, please contact the Delaware Department of Agriculture (DDA) at 302-698-4630.

-- Delaware Animal Care and Control (DEAC&C), located at the Kent County SPCA, will visit the home of any person that has been bitten or experienced exposure to blood or body fluids.
+- Delaware Animal Care and Control (DEAC&C), located at the First State Animal Center and SPCA, will visit the home of any person that has been bitten or experienced exposure to blood or body fluids.
 This service is provided throughout the state of Delaware.
 DEAC&C can be contacted (toll free) at 888-352-7722 or 302-698-3006.

 Links to current Rabies media releases:

 - Division of Public Health Warns Residents of Cedar Area of Wilmington About Rabid Cat Who Bit or Scratched At Least Five People

 - Rabies Recently Confirmed in Raccoon in Newark - Rabies Awareness and Prevention is Important